NEW: "Any time you saw her, you couldn't help but smile," friend says

 Ramirez is one of more than 25 people in two countries killed by the same storm system.

-Thirteen of those deaths happened in Ciudad Acuña, Mexico, a historic border city best known internationally as the setting for Robert Rodriguez's films "El Mariachi" and "Desperado," and George Strait's song "Blame it on Mexico."
+And 13 deaths happened in Ciudad Acuña, Mexico, a historic border city best known internationally as the setting for Robert Rodriguez’s films “El Mariachi” and “Desperado,” and George Strait’s song “Blame it on Mexico.”

-While rain and flooding were to blame for the four confirmed deaths in Oklahoma and two in Texas, it was a rare tornado that caused the most havoc in Acuña.
+It was a rare tornado that caused the most havoc in Acuña.
 Three children were among the dead, said Mayor Evaristo Lenin Perez, and another 200 people were injured.

 One resident, walking around the damaged area, said he saw part of a car that had been tossed to the summit of a hill.